$C^*$-algebras generated by projective representations of free nilpotent groups: The free nilpotent groups G(n) of class 2 and rank n

+We also mention that Nielsen \cite{Nielsen} has classified all the six-dimensional connected, simply connected, nilpotent Lie groups.
+In this setting, $G(3,\mathbb{R})$ is the group denoted by $G_{6,15}$.

-\item One may define the free nilpotent group $G(m,n)$ of class $m$ and rank $n$ for every $m\geq 1$.
+\item[2.]
+One may define the free nilpotent group $G(m,n)$ of class $m$ and rank $n$ for every $m\geq\nobreak 1$.
 Indeed, $G(m,n)$ is the group generated by $\{u_i\}_{i=1}^n$ subject to the relations that all commutators of order greater than $m$ involving the generators are trivial.
-More precisely, for $m=1,2,3$ and $n\geq 2$, the group $G(m,n)$ can be described as the groups with presentation
+More precisely, for $m=1,2,3$ and $n\geq 2$, we have that $G(m,n)$ can be described as the groups with presentations